Table of Contents

 The journals endorse the use of the ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines, which has been developed to improve the design, analysis and reporting of research using animals.
 To this end research must be undertaken in accordance with the institutional and legal requirements and/or follow published guidelines such as the New Zealand code of recommendations and minimum standards for the care and use of animals for scientific purposes.
 Authors from countries other than New Zealand must follow all applicable laws and regulations of the country in which they conduct research.Return to top

-The Society’s journals consider for publication only original work that has not previously been published.
-Deposition of a preprint version of the article in repositories such as arXiv and PeerJ PrePrints are not viewed as prior publication and are therefore permitted.
+The Society’s journals consider for publication only original work that has not previously been published elsewhere.
+Deposition of a preprint version of the article in repositories such as arXiv, bioRxiv and Research Square etc., is not viewed as prior publication and are therefore permitted.
 Recorded presentations, poster presentations or publication of abstracts at scientific conferences do not preclude later submission of the full article to a Royal Society journal.
 Publication as an academic thesis can also be considered.

 Please consult the publishing team if you have questions about whether or not a particular use constitutes prior publication.